 Update 8/3/22: This story has been updated to provide two clarifications: first, noting that the World Cocoa Foundation (WCF) is an industry group, and second, that the deforestation statistics provided by the Cocoa and Forests Initiative only address direct supply chain cocoa sourcing in Côte d’Ivoire and Ghana, but not the approximately 50% due to indirect sourcing.

-Related audio from Mongabay’s podcast: Agroforestry is the most climate- and biodiversity-positive form of agriculture, and it’s growing worldwide, click the play button to listen here:
+Related audio from Mongabay’s podcast: A growing proportion of chocolate is produced via agroforestry, the most climate- and biodiversity-positive form of agriculture, which is growing in popularity worldwide, click the play button to listen here:

 zu Ermgassen, E. K., Bastos Lima, M. G., Bellfield, H., Dontenville, A., Gardner, T., Godar, J., … Meyfroidt, P. (2022).
 Addressing indirect sourcing in zero deforestation commodity supply chains.
 Science Advances, 8(17). doi:10.1126/sciadv.abn3132